 If there are eligible children but no eligible spouse, 'orphan' benefits are payable.
-If the deceased was a preserved benefits member, the benefit will be paid as a lump sum.
-If the deceased was a contributing member or a pensioner, the orphan benefit will be paid as a pension.
 The pension payable to an orphan is a percentage of the deceased's pension entitlement.
 Table 2 shows the applicable percentages.

 Table 2

 Number of orphans Percentage of pension (normal rate) Percentage of reduced pension

 One 45% 51%

-Two 80% 92%
+Тwo 80% 92%

 Three 90% 108%

 Four or more 100% 108%